LukeIreland1/trump-tweet-semantics/docs/report.md

 As a result, I only chose algorithms that were implemented by or compatible with Scikit-Learn, meaning I had to drop some algorithms I was considering for comparison during my research stage.
 Each algorithm was implemented as a class, with appropriate evaluation functions, and allowed for configuration through parameters.
 XGBoost offered the largest amount of customisation, but there were only a few options for multi-class classification, so I went with softmax for its objective parameter, as it had the highest accuracy out of the few options available.

-I wanted to use k-fold cross validation on the data, which involves splitting the data into k equal sized partitions, where one of the partitions is used as validation data for testing the model, with the remaining k-1 partitions used for training the model.
+I wanted to use k-fold cross validation on the data, in order to increase the fairness of training.
+This involves splitting the data into k equal sized partitions, where one of the partitions is used as validation data for testing the model, with the remaining k-1 partitions used for training the model.
 This split repeats k times, in a way in which every partition is used as the validation at least one, then averaged to produce a single estimation[^17].

 K-fold cross validation is built into `cross_val_score`, which has k-value parameter, which I passed a value of 10 for.